Radial Head Subluxation (Pulled Elbow, Nursemaid's Elbow)

 Children under age 4 are most likely to have a radial head subluxation.
 As children grow older, their elbow ligaments become stronger.
-For that reason, this injury rarely occurs after age 6.
+For that reason, this injury rarely happens after age 6.

 A radial head subluxation causes sudden pain.
 In addition, your child won't be able to flex his or her elbow.
-The injured arm is likely to hang loosely at your child's side.
-If your doctor can't see the child right away, go to the nearest emergency department.
+The injured arm is likely to hang loosely at your child's side, and the child will not move or use it.
+If your healthcare provider can't see the child right away, go to the nearest emergency department.

 These tips can help prevent radial head subluxation in a child: